 Patients and families often have questions about finding a donor.
-The BMT Program works with each patient’s family members to screen them for eligibility.
+The BMT and Cellular Therapy Program works with each patient’s family members to screen them for eligibility.
 If there is no match, a donor search coordinator will review the international Be The Match® registry to identify any potential matches.
-The process of finding a donor takes approximately four to six weeks for a related donor, and an additional six weeks for an unrelated donor.
+The process of finding a donor takes about four to six weeks for a related donor, and an additional six weeks for an unrelated donor.

 Additionally, there are treatments patients may need to receive before a bone marrow transplant, including:

 - Myeloablative Therapy — High-dose chemotherapy and/or radiation therapy given prior to the blood or marrow transplant is given with the intent to wipe out the patient’s immune system and dysfunctional bone marrow.

 Reduced Intensity — Patients receive standard doses of chemotherapy, followed by a blood or marrow transplant.
 It provides patients with a new immune system, while delivering fewer chemotherapy side effects.

 Safe and convenient virtual visits by video let you get the care you need via a mobile device, tablet or computer wherever you are.
 We’ll gather your medical records for you and get our experts’ input so we can offer treatment options without an in-person visit.
 To schedule a virtual visit, call 1-866-680-0505.